General Surgeon Salary: How Much Do General Surgeons Make?

 FAQs

-What is the average salary of a general surgeon in the United States?
+What is the average salary for a general surgeon in Ohio?